jacksleight/laravel-omni/README.md

 * **Combined Mode**
   Components that declare a `omni:wire` template and have code outside of the `<template>` tag run in combined mode.
 Combined components are actually two instances of the same component.
 The part of the template outside the `<template>` tag runs in standard mode, and then the part of the template inside the `<template>` tag runs in Livewire mode.

+## Component Detection

+Any view that contains an Omni template tag or namespace declaration is considered an Omni component.
+If you don't need the class it can be omitted so long as you have a valid template tag.
+If you're building a standard component and dont need seperate style and script blocks you can omit the template tag so long as you have a valid namespace declaration.

 ## Bundling Scripts & Styles